Annunciation of San Giovanni Valdarno

-The Annunciation of San Giovanni Valdarno is a painting by Fra Angelico, painted c.
+The Annunciation of San Giovanni Valdarno is a painting by the Italian Early Renaissance master Fra Angelico, painted c.
 1430 to 1432 in tempera on panel.
 It is part of a series of Annunciation panels painted by Fra Angelico in the 1430s.
 The other two are the Annunciation of Cortona and the Annunciation.

 The Annunciation of San Giovanni Valdarno was looted from Italy during the Second World War by the Germans and returned to the country via the work of Rodolfo Siviero.
 It is now held at the Museo della Basilica di Santa Maria delle Grazie in San Giovanni Valdarno.

 History

 The Annunciation of San Giovanni Valdarno is one of three panel paintings of the subject by Fra Angelico.
 The two others are the Annunciation in the Prado in Madrid and the Annunciation of Cortona in the Museo Diocesano of Cortona.

 In 1432, Fra Angelico was working on an Annunciation painting for the church of Sant'Alessandro in Brescia, of which no trace remains.
 Several years later, the same church commissioned another Annunciation panel, this time from the Venetian artist Jacopo Bellini (who was paid in 1443).
 That commission suggests that Angelico's work never arrived in Brescia and was taken to another location, for unknown reasons.
 Some art historians believe that the Annunciation of Cortona was originally intended for Sant'Alessandro, others the Annunciation of San Giovanni Valdarno.

 The Annunciation of San Giovanni Valdarno arrived at the Convento di San Francesco a Montecarlo in San Giovanni Valdarno, c.
 1438.
 It remained there until the 20th century.
 During World War II, the painting was looted from Italy by the Germans and returned to the country by Rodolfo Siviero.